 - Miller House and Garden, Eero Saarinen, 1957

-- Former Irwin Union branch bank (in transition), Harry and Ben Weese, 1958
+- Former Irwin Union branch bank, Harry and Ben Weese, 1958

 - Mill Race Park, Michael Van Valkenburgh and Stanley Saitowitz, 1992

 - Four Seasons Retirement Center, The Architects Collaborative, 1967

 - Pence Place Apartments, Charles Gwathmey, 1984

 - Streetscape, Paul Kennon and Michael Van Valkenburgh, 1990